kb-elmo/sesame/acrylic_case/README.md

 You can change the appearance of the board slightly by using more or less top frame plates.
 If you use 2 plates the keycaps will roughly sit at the same height of the case.
 With 3 plates the bottom of the keycaps sits slightly lower (which imho looks a bit better).
+The board in the picture has 2 top frame plates installed.

 The case angle can be adjusted by the number of feet plates you attach to it.<br>
 With six plates you will get roughly six degrees of typing angle.